 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
-Our total consolidated market capitalization was approximately \$27.3 billion at June 30, 2012.
-Total consolidated market capitalization was calculated using Boston Properties, Inc.'s June 30, 2012 closing stock price of \$108.37 per common share and the following: (1) 167,230,171 outstanding common units of limited partnership interest (including 150,715,702 shares held by Boston Properties, Inc.), (2) an aggregate of 1,352,688 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest, (3) an aggregate of 1,683,214 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (4) our consolidated debt totaling approximately \$8.9 billion.
-The calculation of total consolidated market capitalization does not include 400,000 2011 OPP Units and 400,000 2012 OPP Units because, unlike other LTIP Units, they are not earned until certain return thresholds are achieved.
-Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at June 30, 2012, represented approximately 32.53% of our total consolidated market capitalization.
-This percentage will fluctuate with changes in the market value of Boston Properties, Inc.'s common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
-However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the vario
+Our total consolidated market capitalization was approximately \$2.7.3 billion at June 30, 2012.
+Total consolidated market capitalization was approximately \$2.7.3 billion at June 30, 2012.
+Total consolidated market capitalization was calculated using the June 30, 2012 closing stock price of \$108.37 per common share and the following: (1) 150,715.702 shares of our common stock, (2) 16,514,469 outstanding common units of partnership interest in Boston Properties Limited Partnership (excluding common units is led by Boston Properties, Inc.), (3) an aggregate of 1,352,688 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest in Boston Properties Limited Partnership (4) an aggregate of 1,683,214 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (5) our consolidated debt total approximately \$2.9 billion.
+The calculation of total consolidated market capitalization does not include 400,000 2011 OPP Units and 400,000 2012 OPP Units because, unlike other LTIP Units, they are not earned until certain treturn thresholds are achieved.
+Our total consolidated debt total does not include 400,000 2011 OPP Units and 2012.
+Percented approximately 32.53% of our total consolidated market capitalization.
+This percentage will fluctuate with changes in the market value of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated market capitalization ratio may provide investors with an alternate indi